ianklug/grooveboard/README.md

 **Grooveboard Choc:** Compatible with Choc low-profile switches only.
 Uses Kailh Choc hot-swap sockets.

-There are two versions of each variation of Grooveboard - MU and AU.
+There are two variations of each version of Grooveboard - MU and AU.
 It is often difficult to find the smaller QFN variant (MU) of the Atmega32u4 processor that Grooveboard was initially designed with.
-For this reason, versions of each Grooveboard have been added based on the larger QFP variant (AU).
+For this reason, variations of each Grooveboard have been added based on the larger QFP variant (AU).
 Both work identically and use the same firmware.

 ## Firmware